-If we scaffold and support working (rather than learning) we recognise how people truly learn, and grow, at work rather than continue the belief that people learn best in classrooms.
+f we scaffold and support actual working, we recognise how people truly learn and grow at work rather than continue the belief that people learn best in classrooms

 This is how to make digital work for L&D to equip retail workers with all they need, as they need it, in a way that shapes how they think and act on-the-job.